On Census, Facebook And Instagram To Ban Disinformation And False Ads

 Other tech companies have also recently rolled out updated user policies to prepare for the census.

-Last week, Google, which owns YouTube, announced a new ban on YouTube videos and user comments that "aiming to mislead participants about the time, means or eligibility requirements for participating in a census."
-In November, Google released an updated ad policy citing information about census participation that "contradicts official government records" as an example of misleading content not allowed on the company's platforms.
+Last week, Google, which owns YouTube, announced a new ban on YouTube videos and user comments that appear to be "aiming to mislead participants about the time, means or eligibility requirements for participating in a census."
+In November, Google, which is also a financial sponsor of NPR, released an updated ad policy citing information about census participation that "contradicts official government records" as an example of misleading content not allowed on the company's platforms.